For the most current Florida statute information, please visit the Florida Senate website.

 Types of Unclaimed Funds

-Unclaimed monies deposited by court order or by statute into court registry and money has remained on deposit for 5 years or more unclaimed by the person, firm or corporation entitled to the money.
+Unclaimed monies deposited by court order or by statute into court registry and money has remained on deposit for one year or more unclaimed by the person, firm or corporation entitled to the money.

 - Once funds have been sent to the State under Florida Statute 43.19, the customer must call the State Bureau of Unclaimed Property to locate their funds and make a claim.
 The toll-free number to call for these funds is (888) 258-2253, ask to speak to someone regarding the Chapter 43.19 funds to be given instructions regarding submitting a claim form, and other required documentation.
 The money is deposited using the Pinellas County case number as its reference number.
 These funds cannot be located through the searchable database at the State’s Unclaimed Property website.